 Sybase IQ InfoPrimer provides effective capabilities for transforming and loading data into a Sybase IQ database, but its extract capability lacks the real-time monitoring of Replication Server that is needed to maintain a replicate Sybase IQ database with the most current data.
 The Replication Server Real-Time Loading (RTL) feature uses bulk operation processing and compiled operations to achieve high-performance replication, but Replication Server lacks the data transformation and loading capabilities of Sybase IQ InfoPrimer.
-With the integration of Replication Server and Sybase IQ InfoPrimer, you can maintain a near real-time copy of Adaptive Server data in a replicate Sybase IQ database with different schema than the source.
-The integrated Replication Server and Sybase IQ InfoPrimer solution works in two parts: initial data materialization and ongoing data processing.
+With the integration of Replication Server and Sybase IQ InfoPrimer, you can maintain a near real-time copy of Adaptive Server data in a replicate Sybase IQ InfoPrimer solution works in two parts: initial data materialization and ongoing data processing.